vacu9708/WHO-AM-I/Diary at work/3. 2024.2/readme.md

 ## 2.28
 - Studied kernel initialization (initcalls)
 ## 2.29
-- Studied interrupts in Linux each bottom-half interrupt method
+- Studied interrupts in Linux and each bottom-half interrupt method